abhishekkuniyal/weartherapp/README.md

 # javascript-practice-project

-this is a javascript practice project
+this is a javascript weatherapp practice project